KamiLoup/arduino_starter_projects/README.md

 ## 2. Traffic lights
 ## 3. Potentiometre
 ## 4. Photo Resistor
   The photo resistor is a resistor whose resistance varies accorrding to the quantity of lights that it recives.
-An intence incent of light reduces its resistance but a weaker increases the resistance.
+An intence incent of light reduces its resistance and the LED will be brighter but if the incent of light is weak, the resistance increases and the LED will light up less.
 For this component, we'll need to read the anolog values and that's what you'll see in the code !